AASHIK-coder/Friend-Request-Webpage-/README.md

 # Friend-Request-Webpage-
-Friend Request Webpage Using PHP and MYSQL
+Friend Request Webpage Using PHP , CSS and MYSQL